-IDT Leader or District Ranger

-- ☑ Communicate IA location to Forest Land Surveyor early so that Boundary Management policies are followed, and concerns are either addressed and/or mitigated. - ☑ Verify that all resource specific maps or visual aids have been completed. - ☐ NEPA for any changed conditions or activities not covered in the Foothills Landscape EA or other existing analysis has been initiated.
-Please review each specialist section above to identify the specific conditions or actions not covered. - ⊠ Besides the resource specific PDFs listed above, the project design must also comply with the following project design features: - FLP Specific: All activities should be evaluated for their potential to affect NNIS.
-A risk assessment (Example in Appendix A of NNIS report) should be utilized prior to implementation of any activity to determine the risks and consequences of the action on NNIS, and the necessary mitigations included as part of the activity. - Forest Plan Standard FW- 031: As part of recurrent monitoring and any project inventories, include data collection on existing or potential threats such nonnative invasive species - Forest Plan Standard FW- 032: Nonnative invasive species shall be controlled with priority given to areas where they are causing adverse effects to federally listed species, or to individuals of other species needed to maintain their population viability on the national forest.
-Nonnative invasive species are not intentionally introduced near these species or individuals, nor will management actions facilitate their inadvertent introduction. - Forest Plan Standard FW- 056: When seeding disturbed soils, use only native or non-persistent non-native species per Region policy.
+ditions at the time of this review.
+(OR l Lan con All activities shown in the draft plan have been reviewed for compliance with the Foothills dscape EA or other relevant NEPA compliance and my resource.
+There are changed ditions or specific actions that are not in compliance.
+These conditions or actions are listed ow.
+Click or tap here to enter text.
+L Signature William Hunter Silviculturist IDT Lead der or District Ranger Communicate IA location to Forest Land Surveyor early so that Boundary Management cies are followed, and concerns are either addressed and/or mitigated. [× (Verify that all resource specific maps or visual aids have been completed. (oth NEPA for any changed conditions or activities not covered in the Foothills Landscape EA or er existing analysis has been initiated.
+Please review each specialist section above to identify specific conditions or actions not covered.
+Besides the resource specific PDFs listed above, the project design must also comply with the owing project design features: ) FLP Specific : All activities should be evaluated for their potential to affect NNIS.
+A risk assessment (Example in Appendix A of NNIS report) should be utilized prior to implementation of any activity to determine the risks and consequences of the action on NNIS, and the necessary mitigations included as part of the activity. ) Forest Plan Standard FW- 031: As part of recurrent monitoring and any project inventories, include data collection on existing or potential threats such nonnative invasive species ) Forest Plan Standard FW- 032 : Nonnative invasive species shall be controlled with priority given to areas where they are causing adverse effects to federally listed species, or to individuals of other species needed to maintain their population viability on the national forest.
+Nonnative invasive species are not intentionally introduced near these species or individuals, nor will management actions facilitate their inadvertent introduction.